Does the Keto Diet Work?

-In January of this year, I committed to a daily Intermittent Fasting practice.
+In January of this year, I committed to a daily Intermittent Fasting practice (here’s an article about how I started Intermittent Fasting).
 I’d been trying out several different variations for a few months, including once a week 24 hour fasts and every other day fasts.
 I could see they were beneficial, but they didn’t feel right to me.
 It was when I started daily 16:8 fasts that my bloating and digestive issues completely cleared up.
 I can tolerate almost all of the foods that were triggering problems for me.
 My menstrual issues have decreased.
 I now know that IF sets your body up for ketone production, and I truly believe that just taking a break from eating every day so your body can repair, combined with a little bit of ketosis, was the key to relieving my symptoms.

 When Stacey decided he wanted to try a strict Keto approach, I joined him, and that was the last piece of the puzzle.
 At this point, I follow a 16:8 daily Intermittent Fasting practice (thought it’s flexible around what life throws at me!) and eat Keto most of the time.
 I am very active and practice yoga, walk or do HIIT training every day.
 Most days, my net carbs are under 40, sometimes by a good amount.
 I am 40 years old and in the best shape of my life.
 And my doctor is truly impressed by my high HDL cholesterol and low Triglycerides.
 I’ve never felt better.